 Advisory Panel - We are advocating for the creation and permanent retention of a Bipartisan, PreK thru 12, School Funding Advisory WorkGroup, to provide ongoing analysis of the operation of the Fair School Funding Plan and to make recommendations to the General Assembly regarding possible modifications to ensure its continuing fairness to students, districts and other educational entities and taxpayers.
+(Suggested composition for a seven member panel: four members of the General Assembly, one each from the caucuses, and one each from BASA, OASBO and OSBA; the chair to be determined in July of every odd numbered year by the legislative members).

-[TRANSITION TO HANLON]
+[TRANSITION TO MICHAEL HANLON, Ph.D.]

-Chairman Edwards, Vice-Chairman LaRe, Ranking Member Sweeney and Members of the House Finance Committee, my name is Michael Hanlon, I am the Superintendent of the Chardon Local Schools (Geauga) and a member of the School Funding WorkGroup since its inception in November 2017.
-Thank you for the opportunity to offer testimony in support of retaining and fully funding the Fair School Funding Plan for Ohio's schools, and to review the cost studies that were authorized in SB 310 in December of 2020.
+Chairwoman Richardson, Ranking Member Isaacsohn, and Members of the House Finance Subcommittee on Primary and Secondary Education, my name is Michael Hanlon, and I am the Superintendent of the Chardon Local Schools (Geauga) and a member of the School Funding Workgroup since its inception in November 2017.
+I appreciate the opportunity to offer testimony in support of retaining and fully funding Ohio's public school funding formula, the Fair School Funding Plan for Ohio's schools, and specifically the cost studies that were authorized in SB 310 in December of 2020.

-Mr. Hosler explained to the committee the directive to the WorkGroup from Representatives Cupp and Patterson to: Justify, Justify, Justify.
-We embraced that in the development of the Fair School Funding Plan.
+Mr. Hosler explained to the committee on how the WorkGroup was given a directive from Representatives Cupp and Patterson to: Justify, Justify, Justify.
+We embraced that directive in the development of the Fair School Funding Plan.
 However, there were times during that important work when we did not believe that we had the requisite data to construct a justifiable recommendation.
 Therefore, we requested the legislature to consider funding cost studies to gather this information.
 Fortunately, you agreed with our request and authorized the necessary funding to conduct several in-depth studies that impacted the funding model.

 One unmet need is for more Ohio-specific data to address the needs of a growing population of economically disadvantaged students, and to identify the best practices for addressing those needs in our schools.
-Objective data regarding Ohio's economically disadvantaged population is lacking and we are urgently renewing our request for this study today, in order to best serve these students moving forward.
+Objective data regarding Ohio's economically disadvantaged population is lacking and we are renewing our request for this study today, with a sense of urgency, in order to best serve these students.
 We recognize that there are different types of economic disadvantagement that students experience in Ohio, and a comprehensive study will assist us in understanding those needs to inform recommendations for adjustments to the funding model.

-In the interim, there was an analysis on supplemental services for economically disadvantaged students which was conducted and published by the Ohio Education Policy Institute.
-Three credible nationally-recognized research projects conducted by Syracuse University; The Education Trust in Washington, DC; and, the State of California further concluded that every economically disadvantaged student requires a minimum of 30 percent additional resources than those who do not experience similar circumstances.
+In the interim, there was an analysis on supplemental services for economically disadvantaged students which was conducted and published by the Ohio Education Policy Institute (OEPI).

+Three nationally-recognized research projects conducted by Syracuse University, The Education Trust in Washington, DC and the State of California, further concluded that every economically disadvantaged student requires a minimum of 30 percent additional resources than those who do not experience similar circumstances.